jornane/php-saml-sp/README.md

 - Only SAML SP functionality
 - Only HTTP-Redirect binding for sending `AuthnRequest` to IdP
 - Only HTTP-POST binding for receiving `Assertion` from IdP
-- Only supports RSA with SHA256 for verifying signatures
+- Only supports RSA with SHA-256 for verifying signatures
+- Always signs `AuthnRequest` and `LogoutRequest`
 - Supports signed `samlp:Response` and/or signed `saml:Assertion`
+- Requires `LogoutResponse` to be signed
 - Allow specifying `AuthnContextClassRef` and `ForceAuthn` as part of Authentication Request
 - Validates XML schema(s)